-In this regard, our main interest in this letter is to deeply investigate the thermodynamics of matter near a horizon.
-In literature various investigations in this direction have been done \cite{Kolekar:2010py,Bhattacharya:2017bpl,Kothawala:2011fm,Sourtzinou:2022xhd,Samanta:2025wrn,Sourtzinou:2025hyd} and among them the property of entropy of matter, when it is placed very near the horizon, bears a very specific feature.
-The entropy turns out to depend on the area of the container of the matter, rather than its volume \cite{Kolekar:2010py,Bhattacharya:2017bpl,Sourtzinou:2022xhd,Samanta:2025wrn}.
-The observation is tested for Rindler and event horizons \cite{Kolekar:2010py} as well as cosmological horizons \cite{Bhattacharya:2017bpl}, signifying the robustness of the distinct behavior of the matter under very strong gravity.
-As discussed earlier, the physics near the horizon is equivalent to taking Carrollian limit $c\to0$ and therefore we categorize this observation as viewpoint (a).
-Therefore, we expect that the above-mentioned behavior of matter entropy near the horizon, as the ideology (b) suggests, can also be simulated by considering direct application of Carroll limit $c\to0$.
-In search of a bridge between these viewpoints related to the features of thermodynamic matter entropy, here we investigate the entropy of $N$ molecules of a massless ideal gas confined in a box.
-In one case, the box of gas is kept in a Rindler frame and the calculation is done in the Carroll limit $c\to0$.
-In the other case, the investigation is performed by considering the box on a Carroll expanded version of Schwarzschild metric.
-Both the situations follow the direct application of Carroll limit (i.e. $c\to 0$).
+In this regard, our main interest in this article is to investigate the thermodynamics of matter near a horizon.
+In the literature various studies in this direction have been done \cite{Kolekar:2010py,Bhattacharya:2017bpl,Kothawala:2011fm,Sourtzinou:2022xhd,Samanta:2025wrn,Sourtzinou:2025hyd} and among them, the property of entropy of matter, when the system is placed very near the horizon, has a very specific feature.
+The entropy turns out to depend on the area of the container of matter, rather than its volume \cite{Kolekar:2010py,Bhattacharya:2017bpl,Sourtzinou:2022xhd,Samanta:2025wrn}.
+The observation has been tested for the Rindler and event horizons \cite{Kolekar:2010py}, as well as for cosmological horizons \cite{Bhattacharya:2017bpl}.
+This signifies the robustness of the distinct behavior of the entropy of matter in very strong gravity.
+As discussed earlier, the physics near the horizon is equivalent to taking the Carrollian limit $c\to0$ and therefore we categorize this observation as viewpoint (a).
+Naturally, we expect that the above-mentioned behavior of matter entropy near the horizon, as the viewpoint (b) suggests, can also be simulated by considering a direct application of Carroll limit $c\to0$.
+In search of a bridge between these viewpoints related to the features of thermodynamic matter entropy, here we investigate the entropy of a massless ideal gas having $N$ number of molecules confined in a box.
+In one case, the gas box is kept in a Rindler frame and the calculation is done in the Carroll limit $c\to0$.
+In the other case, the investigation is performed by considering the box on a Carroll expanded version of the Schwarzschild metric.
+In both situations, we directly apply the Carroll limit (i.e. $c\to 0$).